 What Muscles Do Dumbbell Face Pulls Work?

-- Rear Delts – located in the rear part of the deltoids.
+- The rear deltoids: are located in the posterior part of the shoulders.
 This is a shoulder area that, sometimes, gets neglected.
-This is problematic since all the areas of the deltoid (anterior, lateral, and posterior or rear) need to be exercised in order to allow for shoulder mobility, stability, and to prevent injury.
+This is problematic since all the areas of the deltoid (anterior, lateral, and posterior or rear) need to be exercised in order to prevent injury and allow for shoulder mobility and stability

 - Trapezius – triangular muscles extending over the back of the neck and shoulders